What Causes Fiber Internet Outages?

 Failures at a Local Hub or Data Center

-A failure at the local hub or data center that processes your online requests and sends you the right data in response can also cause a disruption in your service.
+A local hub or data center failure that processes your online requests and sends you the right data in response can also disrupt your service.
 Events that can take down these important information hubs include:

 Theft and Sabotage